ananyag309/AAM-Attendance_Management_System/README.md

 3.2 Challenges Faced
 1. Facial Recognition Accuracy:
 -	Challenge: Ensuring high accuracy in facial recognition posed initial difficulties, especially in diverse lighting conditions.
 -	Solution: Iterative testing and fine algorithms improved accuracy significantly.
+-	It is a three-tier attendence system
 2. Code Debugging:
 -	Challenge: Encountering bugs and errors in the code, leading to difficulties in achieving smooth system functionality.
 -	Solution: Embraced a hands-on debugging approach, actively sought help from peers, and attended coding clinics organized by the department.